zscaler/terraform-docker-zpa-pse-modules/README.md

 ### Docker requirements

-Please visit the Zscaler [Help Portal](https://help.zscaler.com/zpa/app-connector-deployment-guide-docker) the detailed requirements on App Connectors deployment on docker platform.
+Please visit the Zscaler [Help Portal](https://help.zscaler.com/zpa/app-connector-deployment-guide-docker) the detailed requirements on Private Service Edges deployment on docker platform.

 ### Zscaler requirements

-This module leverages the [Zscaler ZPA Provider](https://github.com/zscaler/terraform-provider-zpa) to connect to your ZPA Admin console and provision a new App Connector Group + Provisioning Key.
-You can still run this template if deploying to an existing App Connector Group rather than creating a new one, but using the conditional create functionality from variable byo_provisioning_key and supplying to name of your provisioning key to variable byo_provisioning_key_name.
+This module leverages the [Zscaler ZPA Provider](https://github.com/zscaler/terraform-provider-zpa) to connect to your ZPA Admin console and provision a new Private Service Edge Group + Provisioning Key.
+You can still run this template if deploying to an existing Private Service Edge Group rather than creating a new one, but using the conditional create functionality from variable byo_provisioning_key and supplying to name of your provisioning key to variable byo_provisioning_key_name.
 In either deployment, this is fed directly into the userdata for bootstrapping

 1. A valid Zscaler Private Access subscription and portal access
 2. Zscaler ZPA API Keys.
 Details on how to find and generate ZPA API keys can be located [here](https://help.zscaler.com/zpa/about-api-keys)